SAP-archive/teched2021-INT360/exercises/ex1/README.md

 [10 minutes of inactivity]: https://mybinder.readthedocs.io/en/latest/about/about.html#how-long-will-my-binder-session-last

+**Using the mybinder.org service or the Google Colab service is completely voluntary and you are responsible for any information that you may add to mybinder.org.
+The reference to the mybinder.org and Google Colab services are not an endorsement of the respective offerings.
+You will be subject to the terms and conditions and to the privacy policy of the respective offerings.**

+Once you have launched the notebook, you are all set.
+The remaining workshop content is located inside the notebook.

+##### Alternatives

 If the main link above does not work for you and the notebook is not launching even after five minutes, you can directly try one of the [fallback options](https://binderhub.readthedocs.io/en/stable/federation/federation.html):